open-contracting/ocds-index/README.rst

 |PyPI Version| |Build Status| |Lint Status| |Coverage Status| |Python Version|

-This Python package provides a command-line tool and library to index OCDS documentation in Elasticsearch.
+This Python package provides a command-line tool and library to index OCDS documentation in Elasticsearch 7.x.

 If you are viewing this on GitHub or PyPi, open the `full documentation <https://ocdsindex.readthedocs.io/>`__ for additional details.